 - Scale: The size of your landscape features compared to each other and the size of your home

 Landscaping can mean a lot of different things, from planting new flowers to resloping a property to mowing the lawn.
-For a full landscape professionally installed, most homeowners pay between $4,000 and $20,317.
+The cost of landscaping a front yard and backyard professionally ranges between $4,000 and $20,317 for most homeowners.
 The cost varies so much because of the many different features a landscape could include.

 To save money, you could landscape your yard yourself, from installation to maintenance.
 Going the DIY route would require a lot more work on your part, so you have to decide if budget or convenience is more important to you.
-To buy the supplies for installing a simple landscape, you would spend about $2,680.
-Basic landscape maintenance tools would cost approximately $586 total.
+If you’d like to just sit and relax while your landscape gets taken care of, call a landscaping pro near you today.